spaforms365/spaforms365.github.io/_docs/installation.md

     Being activated, <code>instance of SPA Forms feature</code> on SharePoint list is self-sufficient and independent.
   </p>
   <p>
-    You may safely uninstall SPA Forms Installer App off the SharePoint Site at any time.
-As a result the <code>SPA Forms 365</code> button will not show up on LIST tab on Ribbon of <code>Custom</code> and <code>Tasks</code> lists on site.
+    You may safely remove SPA Forms Installer App off the SharePoint Site at any time.
+As a result the <code>SPA Forms 365</code> button will not show up on LIST tab on Ribbon at <code>Custom</code> and <code>Tasks</code> lists on site.
   </p>
 </div>
 ### Step 3: Activate SPA Forms feature on SharePoint List {#step3}